WestGrid/SciVis2021/content/tasks.md

 <!-- - Visualize correlation between the transport/advection of temperature and salinity -->
 <!-- - Visualize statistics in eddies' ensembles and associated uncertainties in 3D, over time -->

-1. Visualize mantle cold slabs (descending mantle material) at 660 km depth. <!-- avalanches -->
+1. Visualize stagnated or diverted cold slabs (descending mantle material) at ~660 km (upper and lower mantle boundary) depth. <!-- avalanches -->
-1. Visualize mantle cold slabs at mid-mantle (~1600 km) depths. <!-- avalanches -->
+1. Visualize stagnated or diverted cold slabs at ~1600 km (mid-mantle) depth. <!-- avalanches -->
-1. Visualize stagnated or diverted hot plumes (rising hot mantle material) at mid-mantle depths and their rise to the upper mantle.
+1. Visualize stagnated or diverted hot plumes (rising hot mantle material) at ~1600 km depth and their rise to the upper regions of the lower mantle.
-1. Visualize stagnated or diverted hot plumes at 660 km depth.
+1. Visualize stagnated or diverted hot plumes at ~660 km depth.
 1. Visualize correlations between the variables and the flow patterns described below.

 Additional points will be given for: